+Earlier in the survey you were asked to indicate whether you have any limitations in your activities.
+We are now going to ask a few additional questions in this area.

+- 10. Because of a health or physical problem, do you have any difficulty doing the following activities without special equipment or help from another person?

+- a.
+Bathing

-a.
-Preparing meals No, I do not have difficulty Yes, I have difficulty I don't do this activity Managing money No, I do not have difficulty
+- No, I do not have difficulty Yes, I have difficulty

+- I am unable to do this activity

+- b.
+Dressing

+- No, I do not have difficulty

+- Yes, I have difficulty

+- I am unable to do this activity

+- c.
+Eating

+- No, I do not have difficulty

+- Yes, I have difficulty

+- I am unable to do this activity

+- d.
+Getting in or out of chairs

+- No, I do not have difficulty

+- Yes, I have difficulty

+- I am unable to do this activity

+- e.
+Walking

+- No, I do not have difficulty

+- Yes, I have difficulty

+- I am unable to do this activity

+- f.
+Using the toilet

+- No, I do not have difficulty

+- Yes, I have difficulty

+- I am unable to do this activity

+- 11. Because of a health or physical problem, do you have any difficulty doing the following activities? - a.
+Preparing meals

+u. r repairing means

+${1}$ No, I do not have difficulty

+2 Yes, I have difficulty

+${3}$ I don't do this activity

+b.
+Managing money

-No, I do not have difficulty
+${1}$ No, I do not have difficulty

-· ·

 Yes, I have difficulty

-3 I don't do this activity
+${3}$ I don't do this activity

 c.
 Taking medication as prescribed

-No, I do not have difficulty
+${1}$ No, I do not have difficulty

-2 Yes, I have difficulty
+Yes, I have difficulty

-I don't do this activity
+2 I don't do this activity

-These next questions ask about your physica and mental health during the past 30 days.
+These next questions ask about your physical and mental health during the past 30 days.

 12. Now, thinking about your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?

 Please enter a number between "0" and "30" days.
 If no days, please enter "0" days.
 Your best estimate would be fine.

 13. Now, thinking about your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?

 Please enter a number between "0" and "30" days.
 If no days, please enter "0" days.
 Your best estimate would be fine.

+14. During the past 30 days, for about how many days did poor physical or mental health keep you from doing your usual activities, such as self-care, work, or recreation?

+Please enter a number between "0" and "30" days.
+If no days, please enter "0" days.
+Your best estimate would be fine.

+Now we are going to ask some questions about specific medical conditions.

+15. Are you blind or do you have serious difficulty seeing, even when wearing glasses?

+16. Are you deaf or do you have serious difficulty hearing, even with a hearing aid?

+17. Because of a physical, mental, or emotional condition, do you have serious difficulty concentrating, remembering or making decisions?

+18. Because of a physical, mental, or emotional condition, do you have difficulty doing errands alone such as visiting a doctor's office or shopping?

 19. In the past month, how often did memory problems interfere with your daily activities?

-Levery day (7 days a week) Most days (5-6 days a week) Some days (2-4 days a week) Rarely (once a week or less) Never Has a doctor ever told you that you had: 20.
-Hypertension or high blood pressure Yes No 21.
-Angina pectoris or coronary artery disease Yes 1 No 22.
-Congestive heart failure 2 No 23.
-A myocardial infarction or heart attack Yes No 24.
-Other heart conditions, such as problems with heart valves or the rhythm of your heartbeat Yes No 25.
-A stroke Yes No
+Has a doctor ever told you that you had:

+20. Hypertension or high blood pressure

+21. Angina pectoris or coronary artery disease

+22. Congestive heart failure

+23. A myocardial infarction or heart attack

+24. Other heart conditions, such as problems with heart valves or the rhythm of your heartbeat

+1 Yes 2 No

+25. A stroke